kvasdopil/ui-gen/README.md

 - 🖱️ **Dialog Dismissal**: Clicking on the viewport dismisses the new screen dialog and popup, unselects the current screen, and removes pending arrows
 - 📁 **Multi-File Workspaces**: Create and manage multiple workspaces to organize different projects or design iterations
 - 🏷️ **Editable Workspace Names**: Click on the workspace name in the header to edit it in-place (Enter to save, Escape to cancel)
-- 📋 **Workspace Selection Screen**: Access all your workspaces from the `/files` page with a grid layout showing workspace name, screen count, and creation date
+- 📋 **Workspace Selection Screen**: Access all your workspaces from the `/files` page with a grid layout showing workspace name, screen count, and last update date
+- 🔄 **Automatic Workspace Updates**: Workspace modification timestamps are automatically updated whenever screens or dialog entries are created, modified, or deleted
+- 📅 **Sorted by Modification**: Workspaces are sorted by last modification date (newest first) on the files page
 - ➕ **Create New Workspaces**: Create new workspaces with auto-generated names (e.g., "Workspace 1", "Workspace 2") or custom names
 - 🗑️ **Delete Workspaces**: Delete any workspace including all its screens with a confirmation dialog
 - 🔄 **Workspace-Specific State**: Each workspace maintains its own screens and viewport transform (pan/zoom) state